DC 5281Musculoskeletal System38 CFR § 4.71a

 The VA rates Hallux rigidus, unilateral, severe under Diagnostic Code (DC) 5281, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Hallux rigidus, unilateral, severe qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hallux rigidus, unilateral, severe qualify for TDIU?

-What evidence do I need to establish service connection for Hallux rigidus, unilateral, severe?
+What evidence supports a higher rating for Hallux rigidus, unilateral, severe?

-What is the C&P exam like for Hallux rigidus, unilateral, severe?
+What happens at the C&P exam for Hallux rigidus, unilateral, severe?

 Get a Personalized Rating Analysis